marcredhat/openshift4-guides/docs/ocs_bare_metal.md

 ## Description

-This guide describes the steps to install and configure OpenShift Container Storage (OCS) 4.3 on an OpenShift cluster that has been installed using the bare metal UPI installation method.
+This guide describes the steps to install and configure OpenShift Container Storage (OCS) 4.4 on an OpenShift cluster that has been installed using the bare metal UPI installation method.

+Follow the OCS/OpenShift Container Platform interoperability matrix at https://access.redhat.com/articles/4731161.

 Additional information can be found in the [official docs][1].